tautvilas/lingu/todomvc/README.md

 # [TodoMVC](http://todomvc.com/) implementation with [Lingu](https://github.com/tautvilas/lingu)

+The idea of Lingu programming language is to separate pure domain logic from implementation details and make program code as clear and simple as possible.
+If there is something that programmer lacks in default language syntax set he can easily can extend the language with his own syntactic constructs.

-Check out live demo of the app.
+Check out [live demo](https://tautvilas.github.io/lingu/todomvc/) of the app.

 ## Domain logic code